codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2022/codeporting-translator-cs2cpp-22-10.md

 1. Now the translator generates new `ExplicitCast` and `AsCast` methods instead of obolete `DynamicCast`, `DynamicCast_noexcept`, `StaticCast` and `StaticCast_noexcept`.
 1. New `generate_struct_default_methods` option is added.
 This option forces translator to generate default methods for all structs in the project.

-1. Now the translator prints the warning when the`<summary>` tag contains `<code>` or `<example>` in  the C# documentation comments.
-These situations cause mistakes in the translated C++ documentation.
-1. Now the `nunit_categories` configuration file node can be used to filter tests marked by `[TestCase]` as well as `[Test]`.
-1. The `IsUpper` method is added to the `Char` class.
-Method `IsLower` behavior is brought in line with .Net.
-1. The nested classes in a translated code are now ordered the way they are in the C# source code.
-1. The `ExtendLifetimeAsWeakPostponed` method is added to the `MemoryManagement` class.
-It creates a smart pointer using the aliasing constructor and copies `object1` and `object2` to the "proxy" objects holder.
-The method creates a pointer to `object1` and extends the lifetime of all objects to the lifetime of this pointer.
-The resulting pointer guarantees all parameters to remain alive even if it is the only pointer that keeps track of them.
-1. Now the `libcodeporting.translator.cs2cpp.framework_appleclang.dylib` library is linked to the freetype and fontconfig libraries by the use of `@rpath` instead of the full path.
-1. Now the `Image::get_Flags()` and `Bitmap::get_Flags()` methods support the `ImageFlags::HasRealDpi` flag.

 ## Minor Fixes ##

 1. All structures in trsnalted code are considered `IsBoxable` now.